oltkkol/winquita/README.md

 https://kcj.osu.cz/wp-content/uploads/2017/08/2014_quita_poster.pdf (hosted at OSU website)

 ## Warrants
-No warants for the code, the calculations and/or formulas are given.
+No warants for the code and/or the calculations and/or formulas are given.
 Use 'as is'.
-Based on the contemporary knowledge, some of the used statistical tests, calculations may be deprecated; the default tokenizer is based on the .NET RegEx engine.
+Based on the contemporary knowledge, some of the used statistical tests or calculations may be deprecated; the default tokenizer is based on the .NET RegEx engine.

 ## Older version
 Binaries for the older version 11.90 with an installer are downloadable from OSU website: